benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

   chat with the relevant folks first.

-- If things go well, I intend to continue (and grow!) the program past the end of 2021---in fact I see it as an ongoing part of our teaching, research and outreach here in CECS.
+- If things go well, I intend to continue (and grow!) the program past the end of 2022---in fact I see it as an ongoing part of our teaching, research and outreach here in CECS.

 - I know that this document is a website; it's not using the official MS Word template.
-Mostly that's because this way I can make it readable on mobile, accessible (e.g. to screen readers for people with vision impairment), embed videos, make sure everyone's always reading the latest version, etc. But if you **really** need it as a `.docx` then I can convert it when it's finished 😊
+Mostly that's because this way I can easily share it with potential partners (e.g. when I'm meeting with teachers to talk about how they and their students can get involved), make it readable on mobile, make it accessible (e.g. to screen readers for people with vision impairment), embed videos, make sure everyone's always reading the latest version, etc. But if you **really** need it as a `.docx` then I can convert it when it's finished 😊

 ## Footnotes